 The federal Centers for Medicare and Medicaid Services (CMS) collects Civil Money Penalties (CMP) from nursing facilities that have not maintained compliance with federal nursing home requirements.
 CMS then distributes those funds received from Medicaid certified nursing facilities and from the Medicaid certified part of dually participating skilled nursing facilities to the states.
-The Social Security Act provides that CMP funds collected must be applied to the protection of the health or property of residents of nursing facilities that the state or the Secretary finds deficient.
+The Social Security Act provides that CMP funds collected must be applied to the protection of the health or property of residents of nursing facilities.

 The Patient Protection and Affordable Care Act provides CMS the authority to approve the specific use of federally imposed CMP funds.
 The Wisconsin Department of Health Services (DHS) recommends projects for funding to CMS that are designed to protect the property, health, safety, and welfare of facility residents and that improve the efficiency and cost effectiveness of facility operations so as to improve the quality of life, care, and treatment of its residents.